cvat-ai/cvat/site/content/en/docs/for-users/user-guide/advanced/opencv-tools.md

   During the drawing process you can remove the last point by clicking on it with the left mouse button.

 - Once all the points are placed, you can complete the creation of the object by clicking on the icon or clicking `N`.
-  As a result, a polygon will be created (read more about the polygons in the [annoation with polygons](/docs/for-users/user-guide/advanced/annotation-with-polygons/)).
+  As a result, a polygon will be created (read more about the polygons in the [annotation with polygons](/docs/for-users/user-guide/advanced/annotation-with-polygons/)).